 The World of Dreams / The Wolf Dream:

 This novel really delves into this place, also known as tel’arah’rhiod.
 This place is is a parallel world where all the possibilities of various parallel universes connect.
 The World of Dreams is simultaneous part of all worlds and apart from them.
 Anyone can enter the World of Dreams but only a Dreamer, someone with a ter’angreal, or someone who is a Wolf Brother, can do so at will.
 The normal rules of reality and physics do not apply in the World of Dreams.
 Entering can be extremely dangerous and lead to injuries or death to your body in the waking world.

 Personally I enjoy this place as it essentially introduces a new magic system.
 While the One Power appears to function as a hard magic system, the World of Dreams seems to operate in more of a soft magic way thus far.
-In addition, we can see that the World of Dreams has a relationship with several hard magic items – most likely – including most likely the ter’angreal that Aes Sedai use for testing to be Accepted.
+In addition, we can see that the World of Dreams has a relationship with several hard magic items – most likely – including the ter’angreal that Aes Sedai use for testing to be Accepted.
 The Portal Stones may also have a relationship with the World of Dreams.

 As a result, the magic of the series feels very much like science, with some of its aspects operating under well understood rules and other parts of it it operating either without rules or without rules that can be understood just yet.